Ferhat Tura

 Biography

-I am a Lecturer in Criminology who joined Bournemouth University in September 2022.
-I have a MSc in Crime, Safety and Justice from Cardiff University (2015).
-My PhD explored the role of problem-oriented policing in the burglary drop in England and Wales (Nottingham Trent University, NTU, 2015-2019).
+Hello!
+Thanks for visiting my staff profile page.
+I am a Lecturer in Criminology.
+I joined Bournemouth University in September 2022.
+I have a MSc in Crime, Safety and Justice from Cardiff University (2015) and a PhD in Criminology from Nottingham Trent University (NTU, 2015-2019).
 While I was doing my PhD, I worked as a Research Fellow for the Quantitative and Spatial Criminology Research Group at NTU (2018-2019).
 I then joined the Centre for Children, Young People and Families at NTU as a Research Fellow and worked there until I joined Bournemouth University.
-I am a quantitative criminologist and teach quantitative research methods.
+While working as a Research Fellow at NTU, I also taught several Criminology units and research methods.

 Research